-- web publishing with Stonehill Domains (digstonehill.org) - podcasting for public broadcast and in-class audiences - digital humanities labs and studios - digital literacy and digital critical pedagogy
+- Web publishing with Stonehill Domains (digstonehill.org) - Podcasting for public broadcast and in-class audiences - Digital humanities labs and studios - Digital literacy and digital critical pedagogy

-Working in concert with the Collaboratory for Innovative Design (CID), the Digital Lab provides guidance, technical support, and project management expertise to selected digital projects.
-The lab hires nominated students to serve as Digital Fellows and work on lab projects.
-To propose a project, email the lab faculty director.
-For more information visit digitallab.stonehill.edu.
+The Digital Innovation Lab provides guidance, technical support, and project management expertise to selected digital projects.
+The Lab hires nominated students to serve as Digital Fellows and work on lab projects.
+To propose a project, email the Lab's faculty director.